-- Conversational club.
-If you are confident in your language level and just need to practice speaking or discuss interesting topics, we are happy to invite you to our free Conversational club.
+- Conversation Club.
+If you are confident in your language level and just need to practice speaking or discuss interesting topics, we are happy to invite you to our free Conversation Club.
 Choose a suitable discussion subject, register for the meeting, and enjoy.

 The last option available for Promova students is the convenient mobile application.
 It is available on both Google Play and App Store, giving you free access to numerous topics.
 You can learn English anywhere and anytime you want.
 Just install the app, pass a quick test, and start your studying immediately.

 To sum up, we can say that sarcasm is really good, but only if you know the rules of using it.
 Just remember that the goal of sarcastic phrases and jokes is to be funny, not to harm anyone.
 So keep it in mind the next time you use this type of humor in your conversations.
 We hope this article was helpful, and we will be happy to see your favorite sarcastic phrases in the comments section!
 (And you can be sure that this is not sarcasm).